codedamn/teach.codedamn.com/docs/concepts/cdmrc.md

 This is for a good UX when users don't know what should be a good entry point for the project.

-We at codedamn do this on our codelabs and some default playground repos.
+We at codedamn do this on our exercise labs and some default playground repos.
 You can customize this behavior or disable it completely by passing an empty array `[]` or just removing the key altogether.

 ## Live browser reloading